 “I want to pass my knowledge on to others and help students cultivate a true passion for learning.
-I believe education is a very rewarding career that enables individuals to give back to the community.
+I believe education is an enriching career that enables individuals to give back to the community.
 By instructing students that come from all areas of our community, I can help them develop the skills and characteristics needed to become productive, fulfilled, and contributing members of society.”

-Are you certain that this is the right career path for you?
+Are you confident that this is the right career path for you?

 Why did you leave your last job/career?

 “Though I was content in my past job, I knew I could be doing more with my life.
 It’s not that I disliked my position, responsibilities, or colleagues.
 I determined it was time to move on.
 My patience, communication skills, and ability to reach others made me feel that education would be the perfect fit.
 I am eager to start shaping the minds of our youth and set them on the path toward success.”

 What do you want to do with your life?

 “Teaching.
 I want to be an educator, as I do not simply see this as a job or title.
 I see teaching others as a way of life.
 Educating others has been a passion of mine for a very long time, and I wish to pursue this dream.
 I want to start off teaching middle school students, and if a coaching position opened up, I would take that as well.
 Regardless of the grade level or subject/sport, I desire to educate others.”